thomgrand/fim-python/CONTRIBUTING.md

 python -m pytest tests
 ```

-Before opening a pull request, please make sure that all tests are passing.
+Before opening a pull request for newly written code, please make sure that all tests are passing.
 In case you only have the CPU version, all tests for the GPU will be skipped.
-The github-runner will also test committed versions of the library, but only on the CPU for the lack of a GPU on the runner.
+If you submit new features, please also write tests to ensure functionality of these features.
-If you submit new features, please also write tests to ensure functionality of the features.
+The github-runner will also test pull-requests and committed versions of the library, but only on the CPU for the lack of a GPU on the runner.

 > **_Note:_**  If you do **not** have a Cupy compatible GPU to test on, please clearly state this in your pull request, so somebody else from the community can test your code with all features enabled.